The Ultimate Guide to Hiking

 What Food Should I Eat on a Hike?

 Oh the fun part, SNACKS!
 If you know me, you know I love snacks.
 The great thing about hiking is your body is burning tons of fuel, especially on a tough hike, so snack away.
 Many people opt to buy fancy, endurance-specific snacks such as Honey Stinger, Cliff Bars, and the like.
 Although they are tasty treats, you don’t need that to go hiking.
 Any snack high in sugar, salt and carbs will serve you well.
-When you’re hiking, throw those healthy-eating elves off of your shoulder, and opt for food that is going to give you the energy to make it happen.
+My favorite hiking tip is to throw those healthy-eating elves off of your shoulder and opt for food that is going to give you the energy to make it happen.
 You’re burning roughly 440 calories per hour on an intermediate hike, so treat yourself!

 The Best Gear for Hiking

 Hiking gear is part art, part science.
 Unfortunately, it’s an overall expensive hobby, but like I said, you really don’t need that much to get started.
+As a beginner hiker, you really only need a water bottle, small backpack, and comfortable shoes.
 As you grow your gear needs will change and shift depending on what you like to do.
-But for starters, don’t sweat it.
-When Squirrel and I started hitting the trail, I wore steel-toed work boots I had on hand and Squirrel wore jeans.
+But for starters, don’t sweat it and use what you have on hand.
+When John and I started hitting the trail, I wore steel-toed work boots I had on hand and Squirrel wore jeans.
 As we grew into climbing and mountaineering, we began to pick up specific clothing and gear just for hiking.

 Beginner Hiking Gear